-F. FINANCIAL MANAGEMENT AT PUBLIC FURTHER EDUCATION AND TRAINING COLLEGES
+F. FINANCIAL MANAGEMENT AT PUBLIC $\underline{\text{TVET}}$ [FURTHER EDUCATION AND TRAINING] COLLEGES

-- 83. It is not the purpose of this policy to provide general financial management rules for public FET Colleges.
-The use of GAAP, external auditors, internal audit and risk management will become entrenched across all colleges.
-College management toolkits developed by the DoE are being used in a number of colleges.
+- 83. It is not the purpose of this policy to provide general financial management rules for public [FET] TVET Colleges.
+The use of [GAAP] GRAP, external auditors, internal audit and risk management will become entrenched across all colleges.
+College management toolkits developed by the [DoE] DHET are being used in a number of colleges.
 It is important for this work to continue, and for financial management requirements to become nationally standardised. - 84.
-The DoE and PEDs must pay particular attention to the development of accounting structures and practices that allow for a clear separation of public and private costs.
-Financial accounts must be arranged in such a way that the utilisation of publicly financed infrastructure for feefor-service programmes is reflected as such, so that the financial cost of this is clear.
-Similarly, the utilisation of the same staff members for the offering of public and private training services should result in separate public and private accounting of the related expenditure.

-85. The DoE and PEDs must pay special attention to the matter of the financial reserves of colleges, and private loans taken by colleges to fund infrastructural and other development.
-Practices in this regard should not place the sustainability of colleges at risk, nor should they result in excessive mission drift away from the role of colleges as public providers of FET.
+The [DoE and PEDS] DHET must pay particular attention to the development of accounting structures and practices that allow for a clear separation of public and private [costs] income and expenditure.
+Financial accounts must be arranged in such a way that the utilisation of publicly financed infrastructure for fee-for-service programmes is reflected as such, so that the financial cost of this is clear.
+Similarly, the utilisation of the same staff members for the offering of public and private training services should result in separate public and private accounting of the related income and expenditure. - 85.
+The [DoE and PEDS] DHET must pay special attention to the matter of the financial reserves of colleges, and private loans taken by colleges to fund infrastructural and other development.
+Practices in this regard should not place the sustainability of colleges at risk, nor should they result in excessive mission drift away from the role of colleges as public providers of [FET] TVET.

-While section 24 (2) of the FET Act 16 of 2006 says: "A public college may not raise money by means of loans or overdraft without approval of the Member of the Executive Council", these norms and standards do not provide the criteria and conditions under which an MEC may approve the raising of loans.
-The Department of Education in consultation with the National Treasury and PEDs will develop procedures, criteria and conditions under which the MEC may consider approval.
+While section 24 (2) of the [FET] CET Act, says: "A public college may not raise money by means of loans or overdraft without approval of the [Member of Executive Council] Minister," these norms and standards do not provide the criteria and conditions under which [an] the [MEC] Minister may approve the raising of loans.
+The [Department of Education] DHET in consultation with the National Treasury will develop procedures, criteria and conditions under which the [MEC] Minister may consider approval.

-G. NATIONAL AND PROVINCIAL PLANNING
+G. NATIONAL [AND PROVINCIAL] PLANNING

-Maintenance of the register of nationally approved FET College programmes
+Maintenance of the register of nationally approved [FET] TVET College programmes

-86. The register of nationally approved FET College programmes titled "Formal Further Education and Training College Programmes at Levels 2 to 4 on the National Qualifications Framework (NQF)", as described in paragraph 37, must be maintained by the DoE.
-The DoE must ensure that this register is easily accessible to public FET Colleges, as well as to other stakeholders in the vocational education and training market.
+86. The register of nationally approved [FET] TVET College programmes [titled "Formal Further Education and Training College Programmes at Levels 2 to 4 on the National Qualifications Framework (NQF)",] as described in paragraph 37, must be maintained by the [DoE] DHET.
+The [DoE] DHET must ensure that this register is easily accessible to public [FET] TVET Colleges, as well as to other stakeholders in the vocational education and training market.

-The national funding base rate and the costing of programmes
+The [national] Funding Base Rate (FBR) and the costing of programmes